-I believe that Jesus Christ is God.
+1. I believe that Jesus Christ is God.

 1 John 4:1-2; 5:5 and 5:20 echo that truth.
 1 John 4:1-2 states we must believe that Jesus was God in human flesh.
 Anyone who says anything different is a false teacher.
 Only Christians believe Jesus is God.

 “For all have sinned and come short of the glory of God.”
+Romans 3:23 (NASB)

-I am trusting God to forgive my sins and take me to heaven.
+3. I am trusting God to forgive my sins and take me to heaven.

 John 3:16 says that we must believe in Christ in order to have our sins forgiven.
 The verse states, “For God so loved the world, that He gave His only begotten Son, that whoever believes in Him shall not perish, but have eternal life.”